 Melissa J. Nelson

-Is an archivist, educator, and community connector based in Toronto, Canada.
+Is an archivist, memory worker, educator, and community connector based in Toronto, Canada.
 Her work centres Black being and belonging in the Archives to support collective healing and liberation movements.

 Read More